GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The use of COBOL cripples the mind; its teaching should, therefore, be regarded as a criminal offense.
+> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
 >
 > ~ *Edsger W. Dijkstra*